WDI-SEA/notes/08-cs/cs-trees-data-structures/readme.md

 iterate through a tree?

 The answer.
 Is Recursion.
-For each Tree Node we can print out it's `data`, then print out the date for it's left and right side.
+For each Tree Node we can print out it's `data`, then print out the data for it's left and right side.
 Traversing a tree looks like this:

 ```ruby
 def inOrderTraverse(node)